 One of the biggest concerns people have about online therapy is whether it can truly match the effectiveness of traditional face-to-face sessions.
 It’s a reasonable question because after all, therapy relies heavily on connection, trust, and communication.
 Can those elements really translate through a screen?

+A key factor in ensuring effective treatment is the clinical experience of online therapists, whose extensive backgrounds and expertise help foster positive outcomes.
 The short answer: yes.
 Research (Lin, T., Hecknam T. G., & Anderson, T., 2022) consistently shows that online therapy delivers results comparable to in-person treatment for a wide range of mental health concerns.

 Similar technique and modality